What comes to your mind, when you imagine yourself being in “the heart of Europe”?

 By the way, Mir Castle is also on the list of UNESCO objects.

 If you choose to visit Mir Castle, here’re some hints for you: be careful on the ladder between tiers of towers, ask around to learn more about the ghost of White Virgin.
 Also – try and find Mir Castle toilets.
 Oh, and make sure not to miss the dungeon in the basement of the tower.

-Other ancient stone castles (or castles’ leftovers) can be seen in Lida, Krevo, Kossovo, Lubcha, Ruzhany.
+Other castles of Belarus (or castles’ leftovers) can be seen in Lida, Krevo, Kossovo, Lubcha, Ruzhany.
 Some of them are decently preserved, like the Old and New Castles of Grodno on the high riverbank, with its own legends (like that of the half-burnt ancient church nearby) and museum treasures for you to discover.